mayflower-tech/natuerlich/docs/all-components.md

 `SessionSupportedGuard` conditionally renders content based on the support of a WebXR session mode.
 It accepts the `mode` parameter which specifies the WebXR session mode for which support should be requested.

 ### VisibilitySessionSupportedGuard

 `VisibilitySessionSupportedGuard` works similar to `SessionSupportedGuard`, but rather than controlling the inclusion of content, it controls its visibility based on the support of the provided WebXR session mode.

+### FocusStateGuard

+`FocusStateGuard` conditionally renders content based on focus state of session.
+It renders its children if the focus state is visible or no session is present.

+### VisibilityFocusStateGuard

+`VisibilityFocusStateGuard` works similar to `FocusStateGuard`, but rather than controlling the inclusion of content, it controls its visibility based on the current focus state.

 ### CylinderLayer